How to Prepare for May 2021 Level 1 CFA® Exam in 3 Months?

 The last classification we are going to present is about the efficiency of the topics.

-Efficiency is understood as an average number of exam questions for a given topic per 100 pages of the CFA Program Curriculum and it is calculated using the following equation:
+Efficiency is understood as the average number of exam questions for a given topic per 100 pages of the CFA Program Curriculum and it is calculated using the following equation:

 \(\text{E}=\frac{\text{W}\times\text{180 questions}}{\text{N}}\times\text{100 pages}\)